rosmed/slicer_ros2_module/docs/pages/nodes/topics.rst

 Publishers
 ----------

-To create a new publisher, one should use the MRML ROS2 Node method ``vtkMRMLROS2NodeNode::CreateAndAddPublisherNode``.
+To create a new publisher, one should use the MRML ROS 2 node method ``vtkMRMLROS2NodeNode::CreateAndAddPublisherNode``.
 This method takes two parameters: